BitmanLatam/tripCoin/doc/build-osx.md

 1. Clone the github tree to get the source code and go into the directory.

         git clone git@github.com:TravelFlex-project/TravelFlex.git TravelFlex
-        cd TravelFlex

-2. Modify source in order to pick up the `openssl` library.
+        cd TripCoin2.
+Modify source in order to pick up the `openssl` library.

     Edit `makefile.osx` to account for library location differences.
 There's a diff in `contrib/homebrew/makefile.osx.patch` that shows what you need to